MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-print-deposit-slip-reports.md

 ---
-title: 'Print Deposit Slip Reports [AU]'
+title: 'Print deposit slip reports [AU]'
 description: The Deposit Slip report displays cash and cheque details in a format required by the bank in the Australian version.
 author: brentholtorf
 ms.topic: conceptual